tonicobi/Arctos_Driver/README.md

 It has been tested with a robot running GRBLHAL firmware and an ESP32 for WiFi connection.

 2. Requirements
-- RoboDK installed (with educational license or better)
+- RoboDK installed (with educational license or free)
 - Arctos robot configured with GRBL over WiFi (TCP socket)
 - Python 3 installed and available in system PATH
 - RoboDK Python API available (comes with RoboDK)